Distinguishing Imitation Error from Intrinsic Motion Learning Difficulty: The Torque Variation Score (TVS) for Quantifying Motion Learning Difficulty

-From Eq.~\ref{eq:motion_equation}, it can be observed that for any state \(q\), a perturbation in \(q\) induces a corresponding change in the torque space.
-Therefore, we define motion difficulty based on the following key insight: {\it The success of imitation learning hinges on how strongly the required torques vary under small motion perturbations.} Specifically, when tiny pose deviations trigger large torque changes, reinforcement learning (and gradient-based optimization) encounters flat or plateau-like reward (and loss) landscapes: substantial torque updates produce nearly identical poses and thus yield nearly identical rewards.
-In such regions, the reward becomes weakly informative with respect to torque adjustments, providing little useful improvement signals.
 Intuitively, as illustrated in Fig.~\ref{fig:mds}, for an easy motion such as a hand wave (Fig.~\ref{fig:mds} top left), a small positional change induces only a mild torque adjustment, and the policy receives clear improvement signals.
 For a difficult motion such as a single-leg stance (Fig.~\ref{fig:mds} bottom left), the reward landscape collapses into a Dirac-delta–like spike, where reward is concentrated within an extremely narrow region and flattens almost immediately elsewhere.
 In this regime, the policy explores torque updates in many directions on the plateau, yet the resulting rewards are nearly identical.
-We therefore define the imitation difficulty of a motion \( S \) as the magnitude of torque variation induced within a bounded pose-error neighborhood: